et9719/stepldn-v2/README.md

 ### Checkout Feature

 - On the checkout page you get a view of the order summery first
-- Then you see your order information, if you are logged into a profile that has details saved these details will pre fill for you, and you will just have to fill in your name and carad details.
+- Then you see your order information, if you are logged into a profile that has details saved these details will pre fill for you, and you will just have to fill in your name and card details.
 - The stripe payment function allows users to make a purchase, by filling out the details and hitting complete order.
 - There is also a button for the user to adjust the bag if they would like to make any changes before completing the order.